 Carbide drill bits are some of the most used drilling tools on the market today.
 These high-strength carbon steel drill bits can handle just about any job, from wood drilling to putting holes in stainless steel.
 The bits are made from a special joining of a carbon product with a metal, boron, or silicon.
-Most carbide drill bits are made from tungsten and carbon, yielding a drill it that is hard enough to drill stainless steel.
+Most carbide drill bits are made from tungsten and carbon, yielding a hard enough drill to drill stainless steel.

 Are you looking for cheap Drill bits?